 I know that I should not even bother to engage with such things, but I saw someone retweet this from Christopher Rufo on X-Twitter.
 I think that it is revealing about two fundamental different ways of thinking about diversity and differences in a university.
 First, as Judith Butler states in the video posted below (11:49), that classes in women and gender studies are filled with debate and discussion.
 This is something that I think anyone who has been in a classroom would probably agree with.
 I would argue that it extends that it goes beyond gender studies to other subjects of supposed indoctrination such as critical race theory or even Marxism.
 Christopher Rufo's response to this is to focus not on what happens in such classrooms, he has probably never been in one, but to cite some supposed fact that faculty in gender and interdisciplinary studies are 100% left.
 I am not sure what he means by that, or if he is including all interdisciplinary programs, but I am going to assume that the left he is referring to is voting patterns, since that is an obsession of many critiques of higher education.

-The focus on voting registration or party affiliation also seems to carry an odd assumption that the standard for any activity, any institution, or group, should reflect the overall division of the US.
-That unless a college major, or discipline, is roughly thirty percent Republican and Democrat, with forty percent unaligned or uninterested in the whole thing.
+The focus on voting registration or party affiliation also seems to carry an odd assumption that the political makeup of any activity, any institution, or group, should reflect the overall division of the US.
+That unless a college major, or discipline, is roughly thirty percent Republican and Democrat, with forty percent unaligned or uninterested in the whole thing, it must be because of indoctrination.
 It seems odd to suppose that every part of society should function as a microcosm of the society.
 Would one also assume that all rifle clubs, churches, country clubs, and so on must reflect society at large?
 Which brings me to the last assumption of this overanalyzed tweet, and that is a causal one.
 It is assumed that the uniformity of voting or party affiliation, or whatever other paltry measure, of a department of discipline is an effect of what happens in the classroom.
 That is the supposed indoctrination.
 As Spinoza argues, however, one of the fundamental aspects of imagination, of what we could call ideology, is confusing effects for causes.
 I can only speculate here, but I can imagine that maybe the students who sign up for a gender studies course, or women studies, might already have a politics that corresponds with their interest.
 The same thing could be said for a course on global warming or the history of civil rights or any other issue seen as indoctrination, the students are already educated, already engaged, before they enter the classroom.
 To put it bluntly, a party that has made ending abortion rights (not to mention in Florida the persecution of gay, lesbian, and trans people) part of its central platform should not be surprised that a women studies or gender studies course has no members in it.

 All of this obsession with the political make up of different major and disciplines is happening at the same time that one party is openly declaring hostility towards knowledge about science (climate change, Covid), history (slavery), society (gender), and even current events (the 2020 election).
 I stress open hostility, because the other party, the Democratic Party might declare that climate change is real, but that does not mean it is going to do anything about it--active nihilism versus passive nihilism.
 Universities seem ill equipped to deal with this assault, maintaining their standard neutrality towards "both sides" of any issue, but this neutrality towards politics on part of the institutions of knowledge is being confronted by a politics that is anything but neutral with respect to knowledge.